SGM Herbert A. Friedman (Ret.)

 The second leaflet shows a destroyed Iraqi tank from the Persian Gulf War.
 At the upper right the date "1411" is shown in Arabic.
-Muslims date their calendar from the pilgrimage of the Prophet Muhammad from Mecca to Medina.
+Muslims date their calendar from the pilgrimage of the Prophet Muhammad from Mecca to Medina, so this would translate to the Persian Gulf War (Operation Desert Storm) date of 1991.
 That is why the calendar is called "hijry," the word meaning to move from one place to another.
 The text on the second leaflet is again over a faint Iraqi eagle and reads in Arabic:

 Iraqi soldiers.
-Maybe this will save your life.
-Do not resist the allied forces.
+Attention.
+This may save your life!
+Do not challenge the Coalition forces.
 Do not leave your positions.
 Do not head south.
-Our goals are only the forces that back the government in Baghdad.
+Only those units who support the Baghdad regime were targeted.